tacofoundation/mrio/docs/en/specification/gdal-geotiff.md

 ### How do COMPRESS, INTERLEAVE, and TILE Interact?

 Understanding how these parameters work together is crucial for optimal raster performance.
-Let's analyze their interplay by a simple example.
+Let's analyze their interplay with a simple example.
 We will analyze a **900x900px 2-band image with `TILED=YES` and `BLOCKXSIZE=300` and `BLOCKYSIZE=300`**.
-We will explore five scenarios:
+We will explore five reading scenarios:

 #### Case 1: COMPRESS=NONE, TILE=YES

-When compression is disabled, GDAL calculates the file size in advance before writing the image.
+When compression is disabled, GDAL can calculate the file size in advance.
 The INTERLEAVE parameter controls how pixel data is arranged while setting `TILED=YES` divides the image into 300x300 pixel blocks.
 Although the image is tiled, the access remains pixel-level, improving random access performance.

 #### Case 2: COMPRESS != NONE, INTERLEAVE=PIXEL, TILE=YES

 The `TILED=YES` option divides the image into 300x300 pixel blocks, while the pixel-interleaved layout arranges tiles sequentially following the band order: `[R1, G1, B1, R2, G2, B2...]`.
 Importantly, compression is applied at the tile level, not per pixel.
-Each tile acts as a self-contained compression unit, structured as a 2x300x300 pixel block, **think of the tile itself as the foundational unit for compression, rather than individual pixels**.
-This data structure is highly efficient for pixel- or region-specific operations involving all bands simultaneously, as all band values for a single tile are stored contiguously.
+Each tile acts as a self-contained compression unit, structured as a 2x300x300 block, **think of the tile itself as the foundational unit for compression, rather than individual pixels**.
+This data structure is highly efficient for region-specific operations involving all bands simultaneously, as all band values for a single tile are stored contiguously.
 In the example image, this results in **9-byte blocks** for the 2-band image.

 <figure style="display: flex; flex-direction: column; align-items: center">
   <img src="../../public/pixel.gif" alt="Pixel GIF" style="width: 100%">